 What can I substitute for cheese?

-If you’re looking for a dairy-free option, consider using plant-based cheeses or a cream sauce made from blended cashews for a creamy texture.
+If you need a dairy-free option, try plant-based cheeses or a cashew cream sauce blended smooth.

 How can I make this dish gluten-free?

-Simply substitute traditional pasta with gluten-free pasta and ensure the flour is swapped with a gluten-free alternative, such as almond flour or cornstarch for the roux.
+Swap regular pasta for gluten-free pasta and use a gluten-free flour like almond flour or cornstarch for the roux.

 Can I prepare lobster mac and cheese in advance?